threatjammer/markdown-tutorials/how-detect-user-connects-risky-network-provider.md

 ## What is a risky network provider?

 Every day there are countless attempts to compromise the security of a server or a personal device such as a cell phone or PC.
-And a significant percentage of those attempts succeed, becoming a malicious element ready to be used as a spearhead for malicious actions.
-If the network provider implements adequate preventive measures, it can detect such an intrusion (e.g. by detecting anomalous traffic) and either fix the problem by itself or ask the owner of the device to fix it.
-This is what we all expect from a provider with good practices in place.
+And a significant percentage of those attempts succeed, becoming a malicious element ready to be used as a spearhead for evil actions.
+Suppose the network provider implements adequate preventive measures.
+In that case, it can detect such an intrusion (e.g., by detecting abnormal traffic) and either fix the problem by itself or ask the device owner to fix it.
+That is what we all expect from a provider with good practices in place.

-But sometimes this is not what happens and the network service provider does not have these best practices in place for a variety of reasons.
+But sometimes, this is not what happens, and the network service provider does not have these best practices in place for various reasons.
 Or even worse, it is an unscrupulous provider hosting malicious actors regardless of the damage it can do to third parties.
 These are the providers for whom Threat Jammer implements a risk calculation system.

-> **Therefore, a connection from a network service with a Threat Jammer high risk score can qualify as suspicious activity.**
+> **Therefore, a connection from a network service with a Threat Jammer high-risk score can qualify as suspicious activity.**

 ## What is the Threat Jammer risk score system?

-**In Threat Jammer each and every resource which is relevant to the threat detection has a risk score along with it**.
-The risk score is a number between 0 and 100, where 0 is the lowest value meaning the resource is not a threat and 100 is the highest value meaning the resource is a threat.
-To help humans to understand the risk score, we have created a human-readable risk score scale which is explained below:
+**In Threat Jammer, every resource relevant to the threat detection has a risk score along with it**.
+The risk score is a number between 0 and 100, where 0 is the lowest value meaning the resource is not a threat, and 100 is the highest value meaning the resource is a threat.
+To help humans to understand the risk score, we have created a human-readable risk score scale explained below:

 | Risk Score | Description |
 | ---------- | ----------- |